garrandall/popular-music-data/tracks/la-raza-kid-frost.md

 This for La Raza, Raza

-The foreign tongue I’m speaking is known as  alo
+The foreign tongue I 'm speaking is known s  alo
 Y sabes que loco?
 Yo soy muy malo
 Tu no sabes nada, your brains is hallow
 Been hit in the head too many times with a palo
 Still you trying to act cool, but you should know You're so cool that I'mma call you a culo
-You’re just a pee-wee, you can’t get none ever
-You're on the leva
+You 're just a pee-wee, you can 't get none ever You're on the leva
 Your own barrio doesn't back you up
 They just look at your ass and call you a poo butt